 But I won’t give in to the face of fear.
 Just think of all I’d be missing.

 Months ago, at my therapist’s office with a sofa pillow propped defensively in front of my chest, I tossed out, “You know, in the last two years I’ve gotten sick before every trip I have made alone.”

 “Why do you think that is?” she asked in a voice that sounded like she knew the answer, but wouldn’t divulge it.
 My therapy homework was to journal about my anxiety.

 Love of Travel

 So I responded with what I know: I love to travel.
 Why do I wander?
 To begin with, visiting a new place opens up the possibility of the unknown.
-You can read every guidebook and surf every website, but you still won’t what to expect until you’re there, until its happening.
+You can read every guidebook and surf every website, but you still won’t know what to expect until you’re there, until it’s happening.

 True adventure — which for me could be walking into a new village, sampling the boiled eel or climbing into a helicopter — takes a well of courage and a bushel of flexibility.
 Time and again, I have risen to the challenge.
 I have pored over maps when I’ve been lost, and asked questions in languages I barely know.
-I have bumped over Fiji’s back roads in a fume-belching bus, and hoisted myself back in the saddle after I broke my ankle in the remote British Colombia rainforest.
+I have bumped over Fiji’s back roads in a fume-belching bus, and hoisted myself back in the saddle after I broke my ankle in a remote British Colombia rainforest.